Item 1 – Cover Page

 Members of the portfolio management team construct portfolios by selecting securities that provide desired exposure based on their asset allocation mandates.
 The final layer of the process is risk management, which seeks to proactively and reactively ensure that risk within each portfolio aligns with its stated risk tolerance and current investment strategy.

-Each Investment Solution is not necessarily offered as an Advantage, ETF Advantage, RiverShares portfolio, or Mutual Fund; for example, Dynamic Fixed Income is not currently offered as a RiverShares portfolio or as a Mutual Fund (please refer to the Investment Solutions Overview on page 5).
+Each Investment Solution is not necessarily offered as an Advantage, ETF Advantage, or a RiverShares portfolio; for example, Dynamic Fixed Income is not currently offered as a RiverShares portfolio or as a Mutual Fund (please refer to the Investment Solutions Overview on page 5).

 A brief description of each Investment Solution is provided below.
 For additional information on each Investment Solution and the asset classes around which the Investment Solutions are built, please visit the RiverFront website at riverfrontig.com.
 Note that some Sponsor Firms alter or use their own naming conventions for the strategies listed above.

 Dynamic Fixed Income is currently the only strategy offered as a Fixed Income Solution.
 It seeks to provide current income through investments in fixed income securities.
 While this portfolio typically invests in all fixed income securities, it also has the ability to invest up to 15% in equities such as real estate investment trusts (“REITs”).